User Manual – Durst

 2.4.
 Deleting Production Jobs

-Alternatively, select the following option:
+Alternatively, you can use the following option:

-Figure 52: The Delete Production Job dialog
+Figure 52: The dialog Delete Production Job

 2.5.
 Deleting Orders

-Alternatively, select the following option:
+Alternatively, you can choose the following option:

-Figure 53: The Delete Order dialog
+Figure 53: The dialog Delete Order

 Deleting Orders